FIDUCEO/FCDR_HIRS/doc/installation.rst

 downgrade and try to run scripts, it will probably fail with a `ModuleNotFoundError` for :mod:`FCDR_HIRS`.
 If this happens, go back to Python 3.7 with ``conda install python=3.7``.
-I'm not sure exactly why conda wants to downgrade.
+I'm not sure exactly why conda wants to downgrade (see https://stackoverflow.com/q/51100987/974555).
 Sometimes I've found the problem does not occur if installing fewer packages at once.

 ``KeyError: T_PRT[n]``
 ^^^^^^^^^^^^^^^^^^^^^^